 It is a beautiful trail as it follows the creek and has lots of large trees on both sides.
 I kept taking pictures here as well, and I probably have way too many photos of this area, but it was just so majestic.

-Eventually, you will make it to the top of Berry Creek Falls, much like you did with Silver Falls.
+Eventually, you will make it to the top of Berry Creek Falls, much as you did with Silver Falls.
 There is a trail that takes you down to the right and drops about 75 feet to the observation deck for the falls.

 Berry Creek Falls

-I wanted to get closer to the falls but was told by the ranger that it was off limits so I didn’t.
+I wanted to get closer to the falls but was told by the ranger that it was off-limits, so I didn’t.

-What makes it nice though is that the area is beautiful with lots of creeks, massive trees, and even a few banana slugs if you keep your eyes peeled.
+The area is beautiful with lots of creeks, massive trees, and even a few banana slugs if you keep your eyes peeled.

 I was hoping to see a banana slug, so I was looking all over for them and finally stumbled on one.
 It was awesome to see, and I think they are one of my favorite creatures now.
-I kept putting one foot in front of the other and passed a half dozen or so people on the trail that were complaining about what they got themselves into.
+From there, I kept putting one foot in front of the other and passed a half dozen or so people on the trail that were complaining about what they got themselves into.

-Let me know what you think in the comments and be sure to check it out if you are in the area.
+Let me know what you think in the comments, and be sure to check it out if you are in the area.